PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 07:03:50
+Last updated: 2024-04-05 07:04:24
-Random Quote: Silver or lead.
-You decide. - Pablo Escobar
+Random Quote: Among all the games that kids played back then, it was the most physical and violent. - Seong Gi-hun